SenuriPeiris/Phishing-Link-Detector/README.md

 Instantly see if the link is safe or suspicious.

 Review the history of scanned links and follow the protection tips shown.

-🛡️ Protection Tips

-✔ Double-check URLs before clicking.
-✔ Avoid clicking on shortened links from unknown sources.
-✔ Never share sensitive information via suspicious links.
-✔ Use strong, unique passwords.
-✔ Enable two-factor authentication.

-Pull requests are welcome!
-If you’d like to improve the tool, please fork the repo and submit a PR.

-📜 License

-MIT License – free to use, modify, and distribute.